yehia67/documentation/iota-java/0.1/how-to-guides/create-plugin.md

 ### Implement the Plugin interface

-If you can't extend a class, or you do not want to, you can implement the `Plugin` interface.
-This way requires `getter` and `setter` methods for the account object with which the plugin will work.
+If you can't extend a class, or you don't want to, you can implement the `Plugin` interface.
+This requires `getter` and `setter` methods for the account object with which the plugin will work.

 ```java
 public class TestPlugin implements Plugin {